arenekosreal/E5Renewer.Net/README.md

 > [!IMPORTANT]
 > If you want to set unix socket permission, you have to write its actual value instead octal format.
 For example, using `511` instead `777` is required.

+## Build

+Run `dotnet publish -c Release` and you can get binary at `E5Renewer/bin/Release/net8.0/publish`

 ## Get running statistics